loadcode229/top_breweries/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/top_breweries.
+Bug reports and pull requests are welcome on GitHub at https://github.com/[loadcode229]/top_breweries.

+## License

+This gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).